MCPAgentBench: A Real-world Task Benchmark for Evaluating LLM Agent MCP Tool Use: Framework

 \bbb{Step 4}: MCP Tool Code Generation.
 Finally, to enable automated evaluation in the sandbox, executable mock code for the MCP tools is required.
 LLM (e.g., GPT-4o) automatically generate Python stub functions based on the curated tool definitions (including tool name, description, and parameters).
 As automatically generated code may contain defects, an expert team reviews and modifies each function.
 This review ensures function signatures are identical to the definitions, the logic is correct, and the code executes safely within the sandbox.

 This process yields a complete test case, which comprises three core components: (1) the task description, (2) the MCP tool definition and its verified mock code, and (3) the unique solution for the task.
+These test cases are stored locally in JSON format, enabling dynamic loading within the sandbox environment during the evaluation process.